This page explains how to connect to environments that cannot be accessed from the Internet, such as in-company environments, and conduct tests.

 When running tests on a Cloud browser

-When accessing the MagicPod Cloud browser externally, use the 126.96.36.199 IP address.
+When a MagicPod Cloud browser accesses external environments, it uses the IP 188.8.131.52.
 You can avoid any issues by permitting this IP address range on the in-company Server or in the firewall settings.

 *Restrictions here are the same as described above in the case of the Cloud device.